How to Know When a Client Is Ready for EMDR

 Readiness for EMDR does not mean that a client feels calm, stable, or symptom free.
 Most clients beginning trauma therapy still experience distress related to their past experiences.

-Instead, readiness means that the client has enough emotional regulation and stabilization skills to remain within a manageable range of emotional activation while processing memories.
+Instead, readiness means the client has enough emotional regulation and stabilization skills to remain within a manageable range of emotional activation while processing memories.

 In practical terms, this means the client can: